8 Questions Regarding Outdoor Tile

-Outdoor tile for patio, pool, or outdoor kitchen.
-Before you get started, ask yourself a few questions so you can get tile that will be perfect for the exterior of your home.
+Consider outdoor tile for patio, pool, or outdoor kitchen?
+Before getting started, answer a few questions to ensure your tile will be well-suited for exterior spaces.

-It seems a simple question, but it’s the first one you need to ask because it may dictate the type of tile you can use.
-That playful mosaic that works wonders for your pool liner isn’t an option for your pool decking.
-Likewise, some tile won’t hold up as well when faced with the elements as other tile.
+It seems a simple question, but it is the first one to answer as it dictates the type of tile that can be used.
+The playful mosaic that works wonders for your pool liner is not an option for pool decking.
+Likewise, some tile cannot face the elements as well as other tile.

-The surface you intend to put the tile on is another important consideration.
-Concrete slabs work well if they are even and level, have expansion joints, and no cracking.
+The surface you intend to install the tile on is another important consideration.
+Concrete slabs work well if they are even and level*, have expansion joints, and are free of cracks.
 Uneven surfaces can cause grout to crumble.
-Be sure your substrate is properly prepared before you begin.
+Confirm the substrate is properly prepared before installing tile.

 If you expect heavy traffic or plan to place heavy furnishings on your tile, you’ll want a tough, scratch-resistant tile that can withstand a heavy load.